WSU-kduncan/3120-cicd-iwatsukikevin/README-CI.md

   - My workflow accesses my DockerHub account using my secrets (dockerhub username and password (token version)), builds an image with my Dockerfile in GitHub, and uploads an image to the designated public repository on DockerHub.
   - It will run after I use the `git commit -a -m "comment"` and `git push` commands in my Linux terminal.
 - What variables in workflow are custom to your project?
-  - I have my own username and password (token password from DockerHub) that I placed in secrets (refer to the "Configuring GitHub Secrets" block for how to get there).
+  - For my login action block, I use my own username and password (token password from DockerHub) that I placed in my secrets (refer to the "Configuring GitHub Secrets" block for how to get there).
 Secrets can be edited.
   - In the build-push action block, I used a folder I created ("dockerbuild") for a context line so my workflow will know where my Dockerfile is.
   - Also, in my build-push action block, I used my dockerHub username and one of my public repos to tell my workflow file where to push the image it built (`tags: iwatsukikevin/kmirepo:latest`).